DanielGDS/Darkness_Dungeons--Roguelike_Game/README.md

 * Minimap of the dungeon, and the health system.

 ### Slightly less important:
-* a Small number of animations,
+* A Small number of animations,
 * The main menu, and the animated loading screen.
 * Using the new Input Unity system.
-* URP 2D Light, customized two-dimensional lighting to create darkness.
+* Used URP 2D Light, customized two-dimensional lighting to create darkness.
-* Color correction to improve the overall lighting, color, and mood of the game.
+* Used UPR Post Processing to improve the overall lighting, color, and mood of the game.

 ## [Run prototype](https://danielgds.github.io/Darkness_Dungeons--Roguelike_Game/)